open-contracting/software-development-handbook/docs/python/django.rst

 .. seealso::

-   :doc:`settings`, for the general approach to configuration
+   :doc:`Settings guide<settings>`, for the general approach to configuration

 Environment variables
 ~~~~~~~~~~~~~~~~~~~~~